 1.1 Sight Classification

 1.1.1 All players must be registered as blind or partially sighted and, as the playing rules vary according to the sight classification of each individual player, players must be further classified under BCEW’s Sight Classification Procedures set out as Part A of its Regulations.
 Each player must be placed in one of four sight categories which must be declared on the club’s team sheet and designated on the field by the wearing of an appropriately coloured wristband, Purple or black for totals, yellow for low partials, green for mid partials and red for high partials.

-1.1.2 Unless granted an official exemption, players wearing a purple or black band should also have their eyes covered to the satisfaction of the umpires by BCEW-approved blackout shades.
+1.1.2 Unless granted an official exemption, players wearing a purple or black band should also have their eyes covered to the satisfaction of the umpires by blackout shades of a design which will be approved and announced by BCEW prior to the start of each season.
 Shades may be adjusted between overs, but otherwise only with the permission of an umpire and while the ball is dead.